 - If yoga exercises are getting taxing for you, walking can be a pretty good alternative as well.

-- Don’t opt for exercises that require stretching of muscles in the abdomen or need you to lie on your back.
+- Don’t opt for exercises that require stretching of muscles in the abdomen, or ones that need you to lie on your back.

 - Do not push yourself.
 If your body feels any discomfort, stop immediately and take a break.

 - Remember to breathe normally, and do not make any sudden or jerky movements.

 - Do not bend backwards during any exercise.

 Yoga Poses to Try During Second Trimester of Pregnancy

 The following yoga poses are deemed fit for women in their second trimester: